-Policy Dutch government on international sanctions
+Dutch government policy on international sanctions

 The United Nations (UN) and the European Union (EU) have the authority to impose international sanctions.
-Sanctions can be placed on countries, organisations, companies and individuals for a variety of reasons, for instance if there is a threat to international peace and security.
+Sanctions can targeted countries, organisations, companies and individuals for a variety of reasons, for instance if there is a threat to international peace and security.
 The EU can also impose sanctions as a means of promoting peace, international security, human rights, democracy, the rule of law, and compliance with international law.

 Compliance with sanctions is mandatory.
 Sanctions do not involve military action.
 The purpose of sanctions is: